Quasi-Bayesian Inference for Production Frontiers: An Empirical Application

 \section{An Empirical Application}

-We apply our inference approaches to the frontier analysis of French post offices observed in 1994.
-The same dataset is also used in \cite{DFS10}.
-In this context, $X$ and $Y$ denote the quantity of labor and the logarithm of volume of the delivered mail, respectively.\footnote{We use log of the volume of delivered mail to smooth the data; otherwise data points are too scarce around the frontier, which makes the estimation and inference volatile.
-We thank Valentin Zelenyuk for his insightful suggestion on this transformation.} The total number of observations is 4,000, which is close to what we consider in our simulations.
-The summary statistics of the data are in Table \ref{tab:summary}.
+We apply our inference approach to the frontier analysis of French post offices observed in 1994.
+The same dataset is also studied in \cite{DFS10}.
+In this context, $X$ and $Y$ denote the quantity of labor and volume of the delivered mails, respectively.
+The total number of observations is 4,000, which is close to what we consider in our simulations.
+Table \ref{expleT:summary} contains the summary statistics of the data.

-We use the same sets of tuning parameters as in the simulations with details in Section \ref{sec:tuning}.
-The \textquotedblleft DFS S1\textquotedblright\ estimator of the frontier serves as the benchmark.
-It appears there are two possible outliers in the data (shown as circles in Figure \ref{fig:outliers}).
-We then report the results with and without outliers in Figures \ref{fig:outliers} and \ref{fig:no_outliers}, respectively.
-Given our $h(k_0)$ is greater than 2 in both setups ``S1" and ``S2," even with the outliers, our inference procedures should still be valid.